markmi/acpphint/README.md

   general for *.gp files, not 1.6.

 - Later: Adjust/rename 3 g++_11 *.gp files to instead be g++_12 ones.

+- Later: Modernize the FreeBSD libstdc++ make.* files to match the current context.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions